Changissnz/selfinterest/README.md

 self-interest, acts by relativity to the existing power dynamics that contain them.
-One that is part of the rule over sentient beings, for example, must take care to not appear as excessively cruel and prejudiced, for these appearances that may in actuality be true do act as building blocks for resistance to the rule.
+One that is part of the rule over sentient beings, for example, must take care to not appear as excessively cruel and prejudiced, for these appearances that may in actuality be true do build rationale for resistance to the rule.
 It is for this reason that the self, if put into positions of consolidated power and privilege over others, outwardly restrains their offenses not only because the social system they are put in charge of already does the work of brutal repression and elegant